 Bacterial vs. Fungal Tea

 Using the right tea depends on what you are trying to achieve with your soil or phyllosphere (above ground plant matter).
 High sugar teas will produce teas high in bacterial populations.
-Teas brewed with humic acids, kelp and bokashi will produce a fungal dominated tea.
+Teas brewed with humic acids, kelp and bokashi will produce more of a fungal dominated tea.
+Albeit that certain soil food web scientists, like Scott Skamnes of Crescive Soil, would argue that fungal teas are not really capable of being brewed because of the delicate nature of the fungal hyphae.
+“Fungal dominated” teas might be better described as pre-biotics, innoculating the soil to provide the proper structure for the beneficial fungi.
 A well-balanced tea facilitating both bacterial and fungal populations would provide sensible ratios for cannabis.
 If you are planting in native soil, different ratios will be more beneficial depending on soil type.

 Types of Compost Tea and Parameters